Simone Magill: Everton

 When she was 18, Magill made the move to WSL Side Everton L.F.C. after a successful trial in 2013 and later won Fans' Player of the Season in 2014/15.
-Suffering injury, Magill was sidelined for much for the 2016 season, but returned by the during the 2017 Spring Series scoring 5 goals in just 7 appearances.
+Suffering injury, Magill was sidelined for much for the 2016 season, but returned during the 2017 Spring Series scoring 5 goals in just 7 appearances.

 In June 2017, Magill signed her first full-time professional contract with Everton.
 She was the second Everton player to do so and the first female Northern Irish footballer to sign a full-time contract.
 In May 2019 Magill won Everton's Player of the Season Award.

+Aston Villa

+On 6 July 2022, Magill was announced at Aston Villa on a permanent transfer.

+Birmingham City

+On 15 August 2024, Magill was announced at Birmingham City on a two year contract.

+Whilst at Birmingham City, she was studying a PHD in Sociology in football, with ambitions to become a director.

-International
+International career

-Magill has represented Northern Ireland at multiple youth levels throughout her career and made her senior international debut aged 15.
+Magill has represented Northern Ireland at multiple youth levels throughout her career and made her senior international debut in 2010, aged 15.
 She has captained the U-17 and U-19 squads.

 In June 2016, Magill claimed herself a world record by scoring the fastest ever goal at international women's level in a European Qualifying match against Georgia.
 The 11-second goal beat the previous 12-second record scored by US forward, Alex Morgan.

+Magill was a part of the squad that was called up to the UEFA Women's Euro 2022.

+In January 2025, Magill was named Northern Ireland Women's Player Of The Year by the supporters.

+In September 2025, Magill was named captain of the national team.

+Personal life

+Magill got engaged to Mark Rigby in 2019, having met him at university.
+They married in 2021.
+In November 2025, Magill announced that she and Rigby were expecting their first child.